cas222huan/cas222huan.github.io/_pages/about.md

 ---
 permalink: /
-title: "Huanyu's Page"
+title: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I am a third-year Ph.D. student in the Institute of Geographic Sciences and Natural Resources Research (IGSNRR), Chinese Academy of Sciences.
 Before that, I received my B.E. degree from the School of Geodesy and Geomatics (SGG), Wuhan University in 2021.

 Under the supervision of [Dr. Bo-Hui Tang](https://igsnrr.cas.cn/sourcedb/zw/zjrck/kygg/xxxt/201105/t20110531_3146304.html) and [Dr. Tian Hu](https://scholar.google.com/citations?user=E0dkUncAAAAJ&hl=zh-CN&oi=ao), my primary research focuses on combining remote sensing physics with machine learning to retrieve surface biophysical parameters, such as land surface temperature and surface radiation budget.

 A data-driven personal website
 ======